 Understanding Biometric Security

+When I started covering this industry in 2008, fingerprint sensors cost $300+ per unit and were reserved for government facilities.
+Today a better sensor ships inside a $200 phone.
 BiometricView is your independent guide to understanding, evaluating, and implementing biometric security technology.
-We provide in-depth analysis for consumers protecting their homes, businesses securing their facilities, IT professionals evaluating enterprise solutions, and anyone seeking to understand the technology that is rapidly reshaping security and identity.
+We provide in-depth analysis for consumers protecting their homes, businesses securing their facilities, IT professionals evaluating enterprise solutions, and anyone seeking to understand the technology now embedded in everything from door locks to national ID programs.

 Biometric Technologies at a Glance